KokuraSona/chell_audio/README.md

 ## Requirements

   - You need the kernel module `snd_soc_skl` available and loaded.
-You can check with `lsmod snd_soc_skl`.
+You can check with `lsmod | grep snd_soc_skl`.
 This commonly is already built into your kernel; on Ubuntu, try installing `linux-modules-extra`, otherwise you will need to build it from source using the configuration item `CONFIG_SND_SOC_INTEL_SKYLAKE`
   - Some have reported issues with `intel_iommu` using this firmware, if you don't need it disable it in your bootloader.
   - Clone this repo: `git clone --recurse-submodules https://github.com/iofq/chell_audio`
   - Optional but recommended: package `acpid` for auto-detecting headphone plug events.